trezor/trezor-firmware/src/apps/ripple/README.md

 We do not support transaction types other than the [Payment](https://developers.ripple.com/payment.html) transaction, which represents the simple "A pays to B" scenario.
 Other transaction types might be added later on.

+We currently sign transactions using ECDSA and the secp256k1 curve same as in Bitcoin.
+Ripple also supports ed25519, which is currently not supported by Trezor, although the implementation would be quite straightforward.

 Non-XRP currencies are not supported.
 Float and negative amounts are not supported.

 #### Transactions Explorer